Cabrio focused

 Open above to the most beautiful cities of South Tyrol

 South Tyrol is a land of contrasts: alpine peaks, Mediterranean flair, medieval old towns, and modern joie de vivre.
-Driving with the convertible here means experiencing nature, culture, and enjoyment on a route that stretches from west to east across the region.
-This tour takes you from the smallest town in South Tyrol, Glurns, through Schlanders, Merano, Bolzano, Eppan, Klausen, and Brixen to Brunico and Innichen.
+Driving a convertible here means experiencing nature, culture, and enjoyment along a route that stretches from west to east through the region.
+This tour takes you from the smallest town in South Tyrol, Glurns, through Schlanders, Merano, Bolzano, Appiano, Klausen, and Brixen to Brunico and Innichen.
 Each municipality offers its own highlights, from medieval charm to vineyards, castles, and panoramic views.

-The route can be divided into nine stages that are seamlessly connected.
-You start in the west in Glurns, drive through Vinschgau and the Adige Valley, follow the South Tyrolean Wine Road, explore the Eisack Valley and the Puster Valley, and finally reach the Dolomites of Sesto.
-Driving with the convertible or roadster means enjoying each stage, stopping spontaneously to take in the views, and experiencing the ride with all your senses.
+The route can be divided into nine stages that seamlessly follow one another.
+You start in the west in Glurns, pass through the Vinschgau and the Adige Valley, follow the South Tyrolean Wine Road, explore the Eisack Valley and the Puster Valley, and finally reach the Sexten Dolomites.
+Driving in a convertible or roadster means enjoying each stage, stopping to spontaneously enjoy the view, and experiencing the drive with all your senses.

 First Stage: Glurns

-Glurns, the smallest town in South Tyrol, impresses with its completely preserved city walls, towers, and narrow streets.
-It’s worth strolling through the old town and soaking up the historical atmosphere.
-Driving with the convertible means combining the tranquility of the place with the wind in your hair on the open road.
+Glurns, the smallest town in South Tyrol, impresses with its completely preserved city wall, towers, and narrow streets.
+It's worth wandering through the old town and soaking in the historic atmosphere.
+Driving a convertible here means combining the tranquility of the place with the breeze of the open road.

 Second Stage: Glurns to Schlanders

-The drive through Vinschgau is marked by orchards, vineyards, and picturesque villages.
-Schlanders offers lively squares, cozy cafés, and the chance to try the first South Tyrolean dumpling dish.
-Driving with the convertible makes the route especially enjoyable because the roads are winding, less traveled, and framed by a unique mountain backdrop.
+The drive through the Vinschgau is characterized by orchards, vineyards, and picturesque villages.
+Schlanders offers lively squares, cozy cafés, and the possibility to try the first South Tyrolean dumpling dish.
+Taking the route in a convertible is particularly enjoyable, as the roads are winding, lightly trafficked, and framed by a unique mountain backdrop.

 Third Stage: Schlanders to Merano

-From Schlanders, head south to Merano.
-The route passes through wide valleys, apple orchards, and vineyards.
-Merano itself combines Mediterranean flair with alpine elegance: the palm promenade, the gardens of Trauttmansdorff Castle, and historical porticos invite for an extended stay.
-Driving with the convertible here means feeling nature, culture, and life at a moment.
+From Schlanders, the route continues south to Merano.
+The road leads through wide valleys, apple orchards, and vineyards.
+Merano itself combines Mediterranean charm with alpine elegance: palm promenades, the gardens of Trauttmansdorff Castle, and historic porticos invite for an extended stay.
+Driving in a convertible here means feeling nature, culture, and the spirit of life in one moment.

 Fourth Stage: Merano to Bolzano

-The continuation to Bolzano through the Adige Valley is characterized by vineyards and gentle hills.
-Bolzano surprises with Italian Dolce Vita and Tyrolean tradition at the same time.
+The drive to Bolzano through the Adige Valley is marked by vineyards and gentle hills.
+Bolzano surprises with a blend of Italian Dolce Vita and Tyrolean tradition.
 Arcades, markets, and museums invite for a stroll.
-Even if you explore the city on foot, you can still enjoy the landscape on winding roads in the surroundings in between.
+Even when exploring the city on foot, you can enjoy the landscape along the winding roads of the surrounding area.

-From Bolzano, you travel along the South Tyrolean Wine Road to Eppan, known for its castles, palaces, and vineyards.
-The road winds between the slopes and meadows, with open views of the Eisack Valley.
-Driving with the convertible allows for spontaneous photo stops and enjoyment moments right by the road.
+From Bolzano, you travel along the South Tyrolean Wine Road to Appiano, known for its castles, palaces, and vineyards.
+The road winds between vineyards and meadows, offering open views of the Eisack Valley.
+Driving in a convertible here allows for spontaneous photo stops and enjoyment moments directly by the road.

-Next, head into the Eisack Valley to Klausen, a charming artists' town.
-Colorful houses, narrow streets, and the view up to the Sabiona Monastery make Klausen a special place for a break.
-Moving the convertible on this stage means perfectly combining driving pleasure with cultural experience.
+The journey continues into the Eisack Valley to Klausen, a charming artist town.
+Colorful houses, narrow streets, and the view up to the Sabiona monastery make Klausen a special place for a break.
+Driving a convertible on this stage means perfectly combining driving pleasure and cultural experiences.

 Seventh Stage: Klausen to Brixen

-Just a few kilometers further is Brixen, the oldest town in Tyrol.
-The large cathedral square, baroque facades, and historical porticos make Brixen particularly worth seeing.
-Driving with the convertible here means experiencing the vibrant history of the town directly while also enjoying the ride through the valley.
+Just a few kilometers further is Brixen, the oldest city in Tyrol.
+The large cathedral square, baroque facades, and historic porticos make Brixen particularly worth seeing.
+Being in a convertible here means feeling the vibrant history of the city directly while also enjoying the drive through the valley.

 Eighth Stage: Brixen to Brunico

 The road now leads into the Puster Valley to Brunico.
-The town impresses with a castle, a lively center, and cozy cafés.
+The city impresses with a castle, a vibrant center, and cozy cafés.
 This stage offers alpine panoramas and urban impressions in a perfect mix.
-Whether in a convertible or roadster, you are in the right place here to enjoy the combination of mountain landscape and city flair.
+With a convertible or roadster here, you are just right to enjoy the combination of mountain scenery and city flair.

 Ninth Stage: Brunico to Innichen

-The final stage continues to Innichen, the gateway to the Sesto Dolomites.
-The Romanesque collegiate church, the surrounding mountains, and the fresh air make this place a perfect conclusion.
-Driving the last kilometers with the convertible means experiencing the entire wealth of South Tyrolean landscape one more time intensely.
+The final stage continues to Innichen, the gateway to the Sexten Dolomites.
+The Romanesque collegiate church, the surrounding mountains, and the clear air make this place a perfect conclusion.
+Driving the last kilometers in a convertible means experiencing the entire richness of South Tyrolean landscapes one more time.

 Tips for the Convertible Tour

-Plan sufficient time for each stop to enjoy the old towns, squares, and cafés at leisure.
-The altitude differences bring varying weather conditions - even in summer, it can get cool in higher regions.
-The best parking options can be found on the outskirts of the town.
-Culinary delights await in the mixture of alpine and Mediterranean cuisine: dumplings, speck, apple strudel, and local wines.
-Short detours off the main roads often lead to the most beautiful panoramas.
+Allow enough time for each stop to enjoy the old towns, squares, and cafés at a leisurely pace.
+The elevation changes bring varying weather – even in summer, it can get cool in higher regions.
+The best parking options are usually found on the outskirts of the city.
+Culinary delights are worth it, with a mix of alpine and Mediterranean cuisine: dumplings, bacon, apple strudel, and regional wines.
+Short detours off the main road often lead to the most beautiful panoramas.

 Conclusion: Experience South Tyrol Intensively

-The convertible tour from Glurns over Schlanders, Merano, Bolzano, Eppan, Klausen, Brixen, Brunico to Innichen showcases the entire diversity of South Tyrol.
-Medieval alleys, Mediterranean flair, alpine panoramas, and historical squares merge along this route into an unforgettable convertible road trip.
-Driving with the convertible means feeling freedom, driving pleasure, and culture in every moment.
+The convertible tour from Glurns through Schlanders, Merano, Bolzano, Appiano, Klausen, Brixen, Brunico to Innichen showcases the full diversity of South Tyrol.
+Medieval alleys, Mediterranean flair, alpine panoramas, and historic squares combine along this route for an unforgettable convertible road trip.
+Driving in a convertible means feeling freedom, driving pleasure, and culture in every moment.